Best Construction Collaboration & Project Management Software Tools

 - VR support for various purposes

-- The synergy between 3D and 2D models
+- Synergy between 2D and 3D models

 - User-friendly interface